mariadb-corporation/MaxScale/Documentation/Monitors/MySQL-Monitor.md

 `detect_standalone_master` is set to true.
 In MaxScale 2.1.0, this parameter was called `failover_recovery`.

-When this parameter is disabled, if the last remaining server is labeled as the master, the monitor will set all of the failed servers into maintenance mode.
+When this parameter is disabled, if the last remaining server is labelled as the master, the monitor will set all of the failed servers into maintenance mode.
 When this option is enabled, the failed servers are allowed to rejoin the cluster.